emeraldwalk/godot-golang-webrtc-signal/README.md

 # Golang WebRTC Signaling Server

 WebRTC signal server with SSL support written in Go.
 Supports hosting and joining lobbies.
 Includes Godot client.
+I built this to allow WebRTC connections from web builds in Godot which requires SSL.
+It also works with other build types.

+> Note: Non-web builds require installing additional WebRTC libraries.
+See [webrtc.html#using-webrtc-in-godot ](https://docs.godotengine.org/en/stable/tutorials/networking/webrtc.html#using-webrtc-in-godot)

+> Note: Currently, it is assumed this will be run somewhere on your LAN and that IPs can be resolved locally.
+I may extend this in the future for WAN usage.

 ## Project Architecture